farmera/sare_grant/study_results_drones.md

 ![](img/2017-04-25_001_3_CIR.png)
 ![](img/2017-04-25_001_3_NDVI.png)
 ![](img/2017-04-25_001_3_GNDVI.png)
 ###### Figure 5.
-NDVI versus GNDVI index in an early sugar cane crop.
+CIR composite image, NDVI versus GNDVI index in an early sugar cane crop.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+__Figure 5__ shows three images: a CIR composite of a single section taken on April 25, 2017.
+Below are index images processed from the same section for NDVI and GNDVI.
+In the color bar to the right of each are index values on a scale of 0 to 1.
+The mean 'soil-corrected' index values for each section were 0.46 for NDVI and 0.4 for GNDVI.

 ![](img/2017-07-28_021_3_CIR.png)
 ![](img/2017-07-28_021_3_NDVI.png)
 ![](img/2017-07-28_021_3_GNDVI.png)
 ###### Figure 6.
-NDVI versus GNDVI index in a mid-season suagrcane crop.
+CIR composite image, NDVI versus GNDVI index in a mid-season sugarcane crop.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.